Justice Thomas maps own course, at wheel of his 40-foot bus

 In years past, they might spend the night in a Walmart parking lot if the battery had enough power.

-It’s not clear whether the Thomases have hit the road this summer, after repeated inquiries from The Associated Press.
+It’s unclear whether the Thomases have hit the road this summer, after repeated inquiries from The Associated Press.
 In mid-July, just after the court finished its work for the summer, they were at their suburban Virginia home, according to entries on Ginni Thomas’s Facebook page.

 Thomas has described the road trips as a break from “pretty rarified atmosphere” at the Supreme Court.
 “We get insulated from the rest of the world, if not isolated.
 And I kind of like that world.
 I like the part we fly over,” he said in the courtroom talk.